davidsmatlak/davidsmatlak.github.io/docs/_posts/2021-04-18-git-branch-merge.md

 ## Conclusion

-In this article you created a working branch, updated a file, and merged the change with your main branch.
+In this article you created a working branch, updated a file, and merged the commit into your default branch.
 When you combine these skills with the skills learned in [Git basics: Get started with Git and GitHub](git-basics), you can maintain your repository.
 To learn more, see the documentation for [Git](https://git-scm.com/docs) and [GitHub](https://docs.github.com/github).